sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

-Yeah, the accuracy slightly improved but more importantly, we should now see that the model has learned "more intelligent patterns" involving sequences of words when using the interactive "live test" to observe what our model has learned (like "was supposed to", "has nothing to", "low budget", "your money", etc. for the "negative" class).
+Yeah, the accuracy slightly improved but more importantly, we should now see that the model has learned "more intelligent patterns" involving sequences of words when using the interactive "live test" (like "was supposed to", "has nothing to",
+"low budget", "your money", etc. for the "negative" class).
 Let's see...

 .. code:: python